How to change my address on my driver's licence and/or vehicle permit in Ontario?

 Download this printable Ontario address change checklist that includes governmental agencies, service providers, as well as organizations, all of which you should advise of your move.

-When should I change my address on my health card?
+When should I change my address on my Ontario driver's licence?

 It is advised to provide ServiceOntario with your new address within 6 days of a move.